 In-Home Veterinary Behavior Consultations

-Dr. Nellie is available for in-home veterinary behavior consultations for cats and dogs in central Ohio.
-Her goal is to help families find peace in their household by improving communication between guardians and their pets and help the household meet each other's needs.
+Dr. Nellie is available for in-home veterinary behavior consultations for cats and dogs in Columbus, Ohio.
+Her goal is to help families find peace in their household by improving communication between guardians and their pets and helping the household meet each other's needs.

 Common concerns that can be addressed include: